-It would be easier to deal with the model if matrix $\Fbb$ has block-diagonal view ($\Fte = 0$).
+It would be easier to deal with the model if the matrix $\Fbb$ has block-diagonal view ($\Fte = \Fet= 0$).
 One can make parameter replacement in order to satisfy to this condition.
-Define a new variable $\vartheta = \vartheta(u, v)$ such that
+Define a new parameter $\vartheta = \vartheta(u, v)$ such that

 and